-There are a number of unique issues and considerations that can arise when integrating to and from SAP instances, particularly when creating a bidirectional integration.
-This page looks at common integration patterns, their design considerations, change data capture, and provides tips on handling SAP-specific topics.
+There are a number of unique issues and considerations for SAP integration projects, particularly for bidirectional integrations.
+This page presents information relevant to all SAP integrations, common integration patterns for SAP and their design considerations, and SAP-specific how-tos.

-BAPI: A Business API (BAPI) is an API—similar to a SOAP or REST API—and uses a request and response construct.
+- BAPI: A Business Application Programming Interface (BAPI) is an API — similar to a SOAP or REST API — and uses a request and response construct to communicate with SAP.
 One main difference from SOAP or REST is that a BAPI has a single method and is specific to an object.
-For example, there are 60 BAPIs related solely to the Customer object.
-In practice, only a few are actually used.
+For example, there are 60 BAPIs related solely to SAP's customer object.
 BAPIs are delivered and maintained by SAP.

-RFC: An RFC (Remote Function Call) is the same as a BAPI, except that an RFC may or may not be maintained across SAP upgrades.
-There are standard RFCs supplied by SAP.
-Custom RFCs can (and frequently are) built to support integrations, and must be maintained by the SAP customer.
+- RFC: An RFC (Remote Function Call) is the same as a BAPI except that an RFC may or may not be maintained across SAP upgrades.
+Some RFCs are standard and supplied by SAP.
+Custom RFCs can also be built to support integrations and must be maintained by the SAP customer.

-- There is a response that can be trapped.
-A successful update will usually have in the response the ID of the record (such as a sales order or customer) which can be used to update the source application.
+- A successful update often has record IDs in the response, which can be used to update the source application.

-- If an error is returned, that can be trapped and processed into the Jitterbit error handling processes.
+- If an error is returned, it can be incorporated into error handling processes.

 There are certain scenarios where an IDoc is preferable:

-- An IDoc can contain multiple records, while BAPIs/RFCs can usually only handle a single update.
-A bulk update scenario may require use of an IDoc.
+- An IDoc can contain multiple records, while BAPIs and RFCs can usually handle only a single record update.
+A bulk update scenario may require the use of an IDoc.

-- There may be functionality that an IDoc can invoke that is not available using a BAPI/RFC.
+- There may be functionality that an IDoc can invoke that is not available using a BAPI or RFC.

-"IDOC" and all segments below are at the same sublevel.
-Header information is at the same level as item information.
+IDOC are at the same sublevel.
+Header information is at the same level as item information:

 Master Data Integration of Customers